 Jabari Asim is the author of five books for adults and nine books for children.
-His most recent works are We Can’t Breathe, a collection of essays inspired by #Black Lives Matter, Only The Strong, a novel; Preaching To The Chickens: A Story of Young John Lewis; and A Child’s Introduction To African American History.
-His next book, We Can’t Breathe, will be published in October.
+His most recent works are We Can’t Breathe, a collection of essays inspired by #Black Lives Matter, Only The Strong, a novel; and A Child’s Introduction To African American History.
 His other books include Not Guilty: Twelve Black Men Speak Out on Law, Justice and Life (editor); The N Word: Who Can’t Say It, Who Shouldn’t and Why; and What Obama Means: For Our Culture, Our Politics, Our Future.
 Asim also served for 10 years as the executor editor of the Crisis, the NAACP’s flagship journal of politics, culture, and ideas.
 His awards and honors include a Guggenheim Fellowship, New York Times Best Illustrated Book of 2016, and a Massachusetts Book Award Honor.
 He is an associate professor at Emerson College, where he directs the graduate program in creative writing.